 Asbestos, when inhaled, can lodge itself in the body and is impossible to expel once it does so.
 These asbestos fibers then irritate body tissues and eventually cause mesothelioma to develop.
 Unfortunately, mesothelioma cannot be identified right away.
 It can take 10-50 years before mesothelioma develops.
 It may be many decades before a shipyard worker realizes that they’ve been affected by asbestos.

-Until the 1970s, it wasn't widely known that asbestos could cause serious or even fatal health issues.
+Until the 1970s, it wasn’t widely known that asbestos could cause serious or even fatal health issues.
 While asbestos use has decreased across industries, to this day there is still asbestos present at shipyards and on old ships that require repairs.
-The difference now is that companies producing asbestos products and/or who build ships are required to provide a warning to those that come in contact with it.
+The difference now is that companies producing asbestos products and/or who build ships are required to provide a warning to those who come in contact with it.

 If you were exposed to asbestos resulting in mesothelioma and were not given a warning, you could be eligible for financial compensation from your employer or the other parties responsible for your asbestos exposure.